KernCore91/-SC-Insurgency-Weapons-Project/README.md

 * Use any assets included in this project without crediting who made them;
 * Earn money from this pack or any other assets used;
 * Upload it somewhere else without credits;
-* Convert the code to any other programming language.
+* Convert the code to any other programming/scripting language without permission.

 ## Updates